Take the 10

 Take the 10 is a 2017 American black comedy film written and directed by Chester Tam and starring Josh Peck, Tony Revolori, Emily Chang, Cleopatra Coleman, Kevin Corrigan and Andy Samberg.

+The plot is a non-linear recount of a day as experienced by several different characters connected to two under-achievers who work in a health food-themed supermarket in LA.

 The film was released on Netflix on January 20, 2017.